Thanos1716/pixel-consistency/README.md

 ### What's NEW?

-The latest release added support for a whole bunch of things, and most importantly a new [Discord](https://discord.gg/x8n6RmP78V) where you can hang out or offer your suggestions!
+The latest release added support for a whole bunch of things, and most importantly a new [Discord server](https://discord.gg/x8n6RmP78V) where you can hang out or offer your suggestions!

 Just a few of the new features added in this update include support for the ghast, minecart blocks, and **spawner entities**: